No increase in SSS monthly contribution

-The top official of the Social Security Commission on Wednesday assured that P1,000 of the proposed P2,000 SSS pension hike will be released by next year without an increase in monthly contribution of its members.
+The top official of the Social Security System on Wednesday assured members that P1,000 of the proposed P2,000 SSS pension hike will be released by next year without an increase in monthly contributions.

-Amado Valdez said the “Social Security System [SSS] management has a game plan to ensure that the pension fund can absorb the initial P1,0000 pension increase.”
+Amado Valdez said the “Social Security System [SSS] management has a game plan to ensure that the pension fund can absorb the initial P1,000 pension increase.”

 The balance of P1,000 will be given before the end of the Duterte administration in 2022.

-Valdez said the pension fund welcomes the proposal of three economists of the Duterte administration to increase the contribution of the SSS members to 17 percent from 11 percent but, in case the idea would prosper, it should be on staggered basis.
+Valdez said the pension fund welcomes the proposal of three economists of the administration to increase the contribution of the SSS members by 17 percent from 11 percent but, in case the idea would prosper, it should be on staggered basis.

 To counter possible negative effects of the pension increase, the SSS is thinking of investing in road, railway and other infrastructure projects.